VA Loans vs. USDA Loans

 Loan amounts are decided at the county level, so you’ll need to check the loan limits for any county you suspect to be in a high-cost area.

-The maximum loan amounts are higher for two-to-four unit properties, and are as follows:
+The maximum loan amounts are higher for two-to-four-unit properties and are as follows:

-USDA Loan Amounts
+Maximum USDA Loan Amounts

 USDA loans have no maximum loan amount.
 The USDA bases loan limits on each individual borrower’s financial situation and qualifications.